 - Member, House of Delegates, Nebraska State Bar Association

-- Member, Practice and Procedure Committee, Nebraska State Bar Association
+- Member, Practice and Procedure Committee, Legislation Committee, and Education Committee, Nebraska State Bar Association

 - 2007-2008 Nebraska State Bar Association Leadership Academy